dangeorges8/dangeorges8/README.md

 ### Hi there 👋
 My name is Daniel Georges from Brazil.
-I'm currently learning mobile and web development using Javascript, ReactJs, React Native, NodeJs, HTML5 and CSS3.
+I'm currently studying Computer Engineer 💻 and learning mobile and web development using Javascript, ReactJs, React Native, NodeJs, HTML5 and CSS3.

 My goal is to deliver solutions and make people's life better through technology.